-- Study innovative strategies across a wider range of contexts and settings. - SPrEaD projects document factors that may enhance, moderate, or constrain the effects of strategies designed to enhance student knowledge or disposition toward STEM-related education pathways or careers.
+- Support the further examination and broader implementation of interventions that have demonstrated evidence of impact. - Document factors that may enhance, moderate, or constrain the effects of strategies designed to enhance student knowledge or disposition toward STEMrelated education pathways or careers.